Keyboard shortcuts

 Dependency graph for sentence: Kim is sleeping.
 Token sleeping is labeled INTERNAL-STATE and has an edge labeled has-state to token Kim.

 INTERNAL-STATE is one of those superframes whose second role state is rarely filled by an argument.
-It denotes an abstract entity that is already expressed by the predicate.
+It denotes an abstract entity (here: the state of being asleep) that is already expressed by the predicate.

 Verbs with Zero Arguments